Zeal8bit/Zeal-NativeEmulator/README.md

 ### Android (WIP)

+> [!NOTE]
-This port is still in progress.
+> This port is still in progress.

 It requires the Android NDK in order to compile the C code for the Android execution environment.

 ## Contributing